Lebara Mobile

 Which networks offer eSIMs on Pay Monthly?

-At the time of writing, twelve UK networks offer eSIMs on Pay Monthly plans (meaning SIM Only or a phone on contract), including the main four networks.
+At the time of writing, seventeen UK networks offer eSIMs on Pay Monthly plans (meaning SIM Only or a phone on contract), including the main four networks.

 Below, you’ll find more details of each network’s eSIM offering.